AhmedAlzubairi1/creative_embeddedsystems_hw3/README.md

 ## Sources:
 Go to https://git.io/JTz3m to download the master file.

-I used the Basic HTTP Client example sketch to handle all the wifi/http request of the code.
+I used the BasicHTTPClient example sketch to handle all the wifi/http request of the code.
 Please see that for reference.

 The code relating to making the rainbow sequence of the RGB LED module is found here:  https://github.com/Freenove/Freenove_WS2812_Lib_for_ESP32/blob/master/examples/Rainbow/Rainbow.ino